presleyp/Speriment/README.md

 ##Making experiments easier to express

 ###What is Speriment?
-Speriment is a package to help you write an online experiment for use with PsiTurk.
-PsiTurk describes itself as a tape player --- it can run any "tape", that is, JavaScript program, as an online experiment on Mechanical Turk.
+Speriment is a package, inspired by [SurveyMan](https://github.com/SurveyMan/SurveyMan), to help you write an online experiment for use with
+[PsiTurk](https://psiturk.org/).
+PsiTurk describes itself as a tape player - it can run any "tape", that is, JavaScript program, as an online experiment on Mechanical Turk.
 But you have to provide the tape.
 Speriment allows you to write a simple Python script, using only the most basic programming skills, to create that JavaScript